DEVITY-IOT/devity-iot.github.io/website/docs/reference/data-hub.md

 title: Data Hub
 ---

-A **Data Hub** is an information collector (related to messaging protocol), which helps the device to connect to the cloud.
-It is required to be configured when the device needs to send telemetry data using MQTT.
-It enables you to select the cloud, like ThingsBoard, Azure, or AWS.
-The device’s telemetry data will then be transmitted to the chosen cloud.
-It gathers required MQTT-related details, including:
+A **Data Hub** is an information aggregator, related to the messaging protocol, that facilitates device connectivity to the cloud.
+It must be configured when the device sends telemetry data via MQTT and allows you to select a cloud provider, such as ThingsBoard, Azure, or AWS.
+Once configured, the device’s telemetry data is sent to the chosen cloud platform.

+The Data Hub collects essential MQTT configuration details, including:

 - MQTT Broker URL
 - MQTT Topic